 Even more, digital checklists go beyond the checkmark to give you photo-proof of completed work.

-Want to make sure employees are turning the chairs and mopping every night?
-Just require a photo of that task in your closing checklists.
+Want to make sure employees are cleaning off your hard surfaces every hour?
+Just require a photo of that task in your checklists.

 An example of photo-proof inside a Jolt digital checklist.